 It is important to weigh out all of your options efficiently.
 Therefore, I recommend that you do your research and look for quality over quantity.

-CSS is, arguably, the most important thing to think about when creating your Magento website.
+CSS is, arguably, the most important thing to think about when creating a Magento website.
 CSS is the programming language that determines what the website will look like.
 While your browser loads your CSS, the site user just sees a white, blank screen.

-8. CSS & JavaScript
+8. Minify and merge CSS & JavaScript

 When running a Magento website, there will be many occasions that you, or your developer, will be working a lot with CSS & JavaScript.
 To speed up Magento 2, I suggest that you do the following with your CSS & JavaScript:

-Minify the JavaScript/CSS
+• Minify the JavaScript/CSS

-Merge CSS & JavaScript Files
+• Merge CSS & JavaScript Files

 We can actually do these two things by going to the backend of the website.